ProbShin/CS503Projects/PSO/lab1/lab1slides.md

         insert(currpid, readylist, ptold->prprio);
     }

+    //Aging TODO
+    1. go over readylist, count number of process of each group.
+    2. update group priorities
+    3. decide which group policy you will use

     /* pick up a process from readylist */ currpid = dequeue(readylist);  // which policy is this
     ptnew = &proctab[currpid];